Patty Kempner

 Patricia Kempner (born August 24, 1942) is an American former competition swimmer, Olympic champion, and former world record-holder in two events.

+Kempner began competing in swim meets around the age of seven, and started swimming in earnest with Kris Kristensen as her coach around the age of ten.
+She was soon training twice daily during summer breaks.
+As a youth, swimming for Kristensen Swim School, she set a new Southern Pacific AAU record in the 11-12 age group category for the 50-yard breast stroke of 37.9.

+While swimming for the Kris Kristensen Swimming School on February 23, 1957, she broke the Senior Women's American National record for the 200-yard individual medley, with a 2:29.2, breaking the old record by two seconds.
+Her swim also set a SPA AAU record.
+The event took place at the Aqua Carnival at El Camino Junior College, and was sponsored by the Southern California Youth Swimming Association.
+She also had a first place finish in the 100-yard breaststroke in the meet.

+200 IM World Record

-On April 27, 1957, she became the first woman to set an official world record in the 200-meter individual medley, clocking 2:48.2 at a swim meet in Chicago, Illinois.
+In a career high point, at the age of only 14, on April 27, 1957, she became the first woman to set an official world record in the 200-meter individual medley, clocking 2:48.2 at a swim meet in Chicago, Illinois.
 The record would survive for over a year.

+Prior to the Olympics, Kempner captured the AAU indoor 100-yard breaststroke title in 1957 and 1958.
+At the January, 1959 Pan American Games, she won a silver medal in the 200-meter breaststroke with a time of 3:00.1.

+1960 Olympics

 At the 1960 Summer Olympics in Rome, she won a gold medal by swimming the breaststroke leg for the first-place U.S. team in the women's 4×100-meter medley relay, together with teammates Lynn Burke (backstroke), Carolyn Schuler (butterfly), and Chris von Saltza (freestyle).
-The U.S medley relay team set a new world record in the event final of 4:41.1.
+The event was new to the Olympics in 1960, and the U.S. medley relay team set a new world record in the event final of 4:41.1.
 Individually, she also competed in the women's 200-meter breaststroke, finishing seventh in the event final.

+Kempner enrolled at the University of Arizona in the Fall of 1960.